practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 * [Opscode Chef documentation](http://docs.opscode.com): The official Chef documentation; comprehensive and really well organized.

 * [Opscode public cookbooks](https://github.com/opscode-cookbooks): You can learn a lot by reading some of the most widely-used cookbooks in the Chef community.
-For complex examples, definitely check out [apache2](https://github.com/opscode-cookbooks/apache2) and [mysql](https://github.com/opscode-cookbooks/mysql).
+For complex examples, definitely check out the [apache2](https://github.com/opscode-cookbooks/apache2) and [mysql](https://github.com/opscode-cookbooks/mysql) cookbooks.

 * [#learnchef](https://learnchef.opscode.com/): A collection of tutorials and screencasts designed to help you learn Chef.

-* [Common Idioms in Chef Recipes](http://www.opscode.com/blog/2013/09/04/demystifying-common-idioms-in-chef-recipes/): Explaination of (possibly surprising) idioms that sometimes appear in recipe code.
+* [Common Idioms in Chef Recipes](http://www.opscode.com/blog/2013/09/04/demystifying-common-idioms-in-chef-recipes/): Explanation of (possibly surprising) idioms that sometimes appear in recipe code.

-* [Vagrant documentation](http://docs.vagrantup.com/v2/): The offical documentation for Vagrant, a tool that handles using Chef with virtual machines.

-* [Provisioning with Vagrant](http://docs.vagrantup.com/v2/provisioning/index.html): Explains the basics of provisioning with Vagrant as well as its different provisioners like [Chef Solo](http://docs.vagrantup.com/v2/provisioning/chef_solo.html).

-* [Learning Chef](http://mlafeldt.github.io/blog/2012/09/learning-chef): A friendly introduction to the topic by Mathias.
+* [Learning Chef](http://mlafeldt.github.io/blog/2012/09/learning-chef): A friendly introduction to Chef written by Mathias.

-* [System Provisioning with Vagrant](http://mlafeldt.github.io/blog/2012/08/system-provisioning-with-vagrant/): Another good post by Mathias

 If you've got some experience with infrastructure automation and have found other tutorials or articles that you like which aren't listed here, please leave